PathwayPro/community-connect/server/README.md

 ```

-Also at the same time a migration file `20230705221514-create-role` for this model will be created
+Also at the same time a migration file `XXXXXXXXXXXXXXXX-create-role` for this model will be created
 inside `/src/migrations` folder

-After model was created, it's possible to add Assosiations, Methods or Validations
+After model was created, it's possible to add Assosiations, Methods or Validations inside the file

 **Migrate Models and model's updates to the DB**